SHOCO v2.1 - Developer Guide

 3.3.1 Current implementation

-The set budget feature is implemented using a SetBudgetCommand
+The set budget feature is implemented using a SetBudgetCommand class which extends the main

-class with a variable representing the budget amount.
+Command class with a variable representing the budget amount.

 The process is as follows: